-The museum covers the history of the 1836 Missouri State Penitentiary (MSP).
-The museum includes a replica cell, with prison bars, a bunk, and a toilet to demonstrate what living conditions were like at the prison.
+Museum covering the history of the Missouri State Penitentiary (MSP), opened in 1836.
+The museum includes a replica cell with prison bars, a bunk and a toilet to demonstrate what living conditions were like at the prison.

 Visitors view displays that provide information on prison industries, contract labor, private industries, life inside the walls and control/counter-control.
 Also, the museum has a large number of photographs depicting the prison while it was in use.
 Several display cases are filled with artifacts and memorabilia.

-The museum is located on the second floor of the Jefferson City Convention & Visitors Bureau offices; however, on the west side of the building (Jefferson Street), there is a separate entrance to the museum, through which visitors can access the museum by stairs or elevator.
+The museum is located on the lower level of the Jefferson City Convention & Visitors Bureau offices.
 An appointment is recommended for groups of 10 or more.

-Missouri's prison was 100 years old when Alcatraz started housing federal prisoners.
-In 1967, the MSP was named the "bloodiest 47 acres in America" by Time Magazine.
+Missouri’s prison was 100 years old when Alcatraz started housing federal prisoners.
+In 1967, the MSP was named the “bloodiest 47 acres in America” by Time Magazine.
 Before it closed in 2004, MSP was the oldest continually operating penitentiary west of the Mississippi River.
-For information on tours of the prison, click here: MSP Tours.
+For information on tours of the prison, visit MissouriPenTours.com.